johnshearing/bioelectocracy/README.md

 In human years, I imagine Mac to be about 14 days old.
 This is when the cells start to specialize.
 <br>
 <b>
-Starting to see specialized humans<br>
+We are starting to see specialized humans<br>
-From Mac's point of view, these are specialized cells in its forming body<br>
+From Mac's point of view, these are specialized cells forming in Mac's new body<br>
 </b>
 Credit to Michael Levin for this image.<br>
 <img src="/images/MorphinMac.jpg">